reprise99/4688-sysmon/README.md

 - EDR products have different capabilities, which can change over time.
 Having auditing enabled on your devices separately gives you consistentcy to your available forensic data
 - You may change your EDR product over time.
 Having auditing enabled on your devices separately gives you consistentcy to your available forensic data
 - Some devices may be in airgapped networks or locations where the internet is not always available, so they aren't consistently sending data to your EDR
+- Your EDR may have a low retention period so older data may not be available during an investigation.
+Configuring enough disk space for longer on disk retention may give you access to older logs.
+(Thank you to [Ali](https://twitter.com/ali_alwashali) for this point)
+- EDR vendors may filter or only collect a sample of certain data in order to balance the detection capability with the performance of their product.
+Having auditing enabled will capture all process creation events.
+(Thank you to [Ali](https://twitter.com/ali_alwashali) for this point)

 ## Are there any downsides?